arjuncr/raspberry-pi-os/README.md

-# arm-based-os
-minimal arm os
+Minimal os for raspberry pi with uboot.